verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

 ^^^^^^^^^^^^^^
 VPR uses a negotiated congestion algorithm (based on Pathfinder) to perform routing.

 .. note:: By default the router performs a binary search to find the minimum routable channel width.
-To route at a fixed channel width use :option:`-route_chan_width`.
+To route at a fixed channel width use :option:`--route_chan_width`.

 .. seealso:: :ref:`timing_driven_router_options`